Skip to content

 The customer’s sponsor reserves the right to approve any CVEs normally not accepted by Second Front.
 The approval must be obtained by the customer in writing from their sponsor.
 Anything that is approved by the sponsor will need to be an operational requirement and a deviation request must be submitted to Agency Security and the 3PAO.

-All CVEs must comply with FedRAMP’s established Acceptance Baseline Criteria.
-All CVEs will need to be remediated or justified and accepted by Second Front Security Team.
-CVEs that are not able to be remediated must be added to the customer Plan of Action and Milestones (POA&M) documentation with real and actionable incremental milestones to reduce risk over time until the CVE is resolved.
+All CVEs must comply with FedRAMP's Acceptance Baseline Criteria.
+You must remediate each CVE, or justify it for the Second Front Security Team to accept.
+For any CVE you cannot remediate, add it to your Plan of Action and Milestones (POA&M) documentation with real, actionable incremental milestones to reduce risk over time until you resolve it.

-Any Critical or High CVEs that cannot be remediated (removed from the application before deployment) will need to be submitted as a deviation request or a POA&M must be created with actionable milestones.
+For any Critical or High CVE you cannot remediate (remove from the application before deployment), you must either submit a deviation request or create a POA&M with actionable milestones.

 Second Front Security Team will review each image’s remediation and justifications before allowing them to be deployed to staging and/or production after FedRAMP Authorization is obtained.